WhyAreAllTheseTaken/customrepo/README.md

 ## Warnings
 1. This is primarily intended for my own personal use to manage my configurations and packages.
 As such, breaking changes may be made at any time.
+2. Installing this will also install several other repositories these may run ahead of the debian bookworm packages.
-2. The packages starting with `why-` are my own personal configurations of packages and metapackages.
+3. The packages starting with `why-` are my own personal configurations of packages and metapackages.
 They may be changed at any time as I update my configuration.
 Installing them will break your existing configurations.

 ## Installation
 To install, first download the git repository.